 Just like landlords, tenants have rights when they rent out a property.
-Unbeknownst to many, there are ways tenants can protect themselves by knowing their rights and being proactive in upholding their freedoms.
+Tenants can protect themselves by knowing their rights and being proactive in upholding their freedoms.

-While you often hear of landlords having tenant problems, there is no shortage of tenants who face similar troubles during their time as renters.
+You often hear of landlords having issues with tenants.
+However, there is no shortage of tenants who face similar troubles with their landlords.

 Here are some words of advice on how to protect yourself as a tenant and assert yourself during different aspects of the tenancy.